 Lesvos- Psychological First Aid

-About the Project
+About the Project:

 Our activities and projects are described in greater detail below:

 - New Baby Project: The bond between a mother and child is a crucial component in the overall mental health of a family.
 This is especially true in crisis situations.
-In order to improve the bonding and early attachment between newborn babies and their mothers, Humanity Crew provided customized baby baskets containing clean baby bottles and clothes, as well as guidance on strengthening the newborn baby- mother bonding during exceptional circumstances.
+In order to improve the bonding and early attachment between newborn babies and their mothers, we provided customized baby baskets containing clean baby bottles and clothes, as well as guidance on strengthening the newborn baby- mother bonding during exceptional circumstances.

-- Rescue Boats: Focused on two main steps: Psychological First Aid (PFA), and a second more comprehensive intervention, Humanity Crew’s mental health treatments onboard rescue boats began mid-sea and continued until the refugees arrived safely to the shores, where a second team of Humanity Crew would receive them.
-This work was conducted through partnership with Proactiva Open Arms, a Spanish organization of lifeguards, that operate rescue vessels.
+- Rescue Boats: Focused on two main steps: Psychological First Aid (PFA), and a second more comprehensive intervention, our mental health treatments onboard rescue boats began mid-sea and continued until the refugees arrived safely to the shores, where our team on-ground would receive them.
+This work was conducted through our partnership with Proactiva Open Arms, a Spanish organization of lifeguards that operate rescue vessels.

 - PIKPA Camp: PIKPA Camp is a self-organized, autonomous space run by volunteers, and built on the principles of solidarity.
-Humanity Crew referred the most critical cases to PIKPA Camp and assisted in providing mental health interventions and psychosocial support.
+We referred the most critical cases to PIKPA Camp and assisted in providing mental health interventions and psychosocial support.